ericcholis/paypal_lib/README.md

 ```

 * by default the configuration files contains PayPal API Signature for making API calls to the PayPal sandbox.
-To override the default configuration create config/bootstrap/paypal.php similar to [paypal_lib/config/bootstrap/paypal.php](https://github.com/matuag/paypal_lib/blob/master/config/bootstrap/paypal.php)
+To override the default configuration create app/config/bootstrap/paypal.php similar to [paypal_lib/config/bootstrap/paypal.php](https://github.com/matuag/paypal_lib/blob/master/config/bootstrap/paypal.php)

-* indicate at the top of the class or php file where you want to use the plugin
+* include the plugin in the php file which will use the library

 ```php
 use paypal_lib\extensions\net\http\PaypalService;